xmos/lib_i2s/lib_i2s/doc/rst/i2s.rst

        - The mode - either |I2S| or left justified.
      * - *NUM_DATA_BITS*
-       - The number of bits in a data word; this is usually 32, but can be adjusted to any value below 32 if required.
+       - The number of bits in a data word; this is usually 32, but can be adjusted to any value below 32 if required when using one bit ports for I/O.

 The *MCLK_BCLK_RATIO* should be such that twice the number of data bits can be output by the bit clock at the data rate of the |I2S| signal.
 For example, a